DrewKestell/BotConvo/README.md

 The Orchestrator will also listen to messages posted elsewhere in the Discord server from non-bots and try to use that as input when generating text.

-The Orchestrator has some logic to determine how often the bot should use non-bot text as a prompt, or bot-text as a promot, or whether to use no prompt and start a completely new topic.
+The Orchestrator has some logic to determine how often the bot should use non-bot text as a prompt, or bot-text as a prompt, or whether to use no prompt and start a completely new topic.
 This helps keep the conversation fresh.

 My GPU has 16gb of memory, and I can currently run about ~4 bots at the same time on my local machine.
 To run more, I think I'll have to deploy this to the cloud somewhere that has more GPU power.